OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Introduction

-In summary, our main contributions are as follows: \begin{itemize} \item We propose \systemname, a plug-in module that brings better object awareness with regard to their 3D spatial properties to the BEV representation for multi-camera 3D object detection, thereby compensating for feature deformation as well as 3D structure missing in BEV view transformation. \item We generate object-aware features by reusing 3D object detection labels, without introducing extra depth annotation.
-We also show that such lightweight operations can lead to considerable improvements. \item We conduct experiments with two representative baselines, \emph{i.e.}, BEVFormer and BEVDet, with multiple backbones on the nuScenes dataset.
+In summary, our main contributions are as follows: \begin{itemize} \item We propose \systemname, a plug-in module that brings object awareness to the transformed feature representation from the image-plane view for multi-camera 3D object detection, thereby compensating for feature clutter and deformation in view transformation module. \item We generate object-aware features by reusing 3D object detection labels, without introducing extra depth annotation.
+Such lightweight operations can lead to considerable improvements. \item We conduct experiments with two representative BEV-based baselines, \emph{i.e.}, BEVFormer and BEVDet, and two representative query-based baselines, \emph{i.e.}, SparseBEV and StreamPETR, with multiple backbones on the nuScenes dataset and Argoverse 2 dataset.
 With \systemname plugged in, the performance improvements in both methods verify the utility of our approach. \end{itemize}